huang195/spire-csi/README.md

 find /var/lib/kubelet/pods -name "csi-identity"
 ```

-The pods that no longer exist, but its volume is still there will need to be manually
+The pods that no longer exist, but its volume is still there will need to be
-deleted so the apiserver will stop calling our csi webhook endpoint.
+manually deleted so the apiserver will stop calling our csi webhook endpoint.
+Note that sometimes that a `umount` is needed before the directory can be
+manually deleted.